AdobeDocs/experience-manager-screens.en/help/using/roles-responsibilities.md

 1. What is Global coverage?

-1. Is it 24 hour support?
+1. Is it 24-hour support?

-1. How will the devices be managed?
+1. How are the devices managed?

 1. What are the active monitoring and warning systems?